JSeam2/Neural-Ordinary-Differential-Equations/README.md

 ## Overview and Summary
 I try to implement the findings in the paper in this repo.
 Here's a summary of what I think is significant information.

-Neural Ordinary Differential Equations (NODE) introduces an interesting way of specifiying a neural network.
+Neural Ordinary Differential Equations introduces an interesting way of specifiying a neural network.
 Instead of treating the neural network as a sequence of discrete states, the approach parameterizes the derivative of the hidden state using a neural network.
 This parameterizing of the hidden state provides a continuous depth model provides a bunch of useful properties.

 ### Useful Properties I Understand
 1. Memory Efficiency: The specifications give a constant memory costs wrt to depth